jennifert/jekyll-site/_posts/2016-06-14-compare-integars-php.markdown

 - Tutorial
 tags:
 - php
-summary: This post describes how to compare variables that have integars using PHP.
+summary: This post describes how to compare variables that have integers using PHP.

 status: post
 type: post